 The Trust welcomes responsible dog owners.
 Please:

-- keep your dog on a lead March 1 – July 31 to protect ground nesting birds – most of our sites host skylarks during the breeding season.
-These are red listed birds at risk and it is a criminal offence to disturb or harm them.
+- keep your dog on a lead at all times to avoid disturbance to livestock and/or wildlife including ground nesting birds.
+Most of our sites host skylarks during the breeding season – these are red listed birds at risk and it is a criminal offence to disturb or harm them.